kubernetes-study-guide/Kubernetes-Study-Guide/40_configuring_kubectl/README.md

 users: []
 ```

 Notice that my `~/.kube/config` file now references the ca.crt.
-So our config file now dependes on this ca.crt file to be present at this location for this config file to work properly.
-If you want to avoid having these dependencies, then you can use the '--embed-certs=true' flag.
-This will end copy and pasting the ca.crts content into the config file in base64 encoded form.
+So our config file now dependes on this ca.crt file to be present at this location at all time.
+If you want to avoid having these dependencies, then you can use the `--embed-certs=true` flag.
+This will end up copying and pasting the ca.crts content into the config file in base64 encoded form.
 If we now retry:

 ```bash
 $ kubectl get nodes